ucsd-cse12-sp24/ucsd-cse12-sp24.github.io/syllabus.md

 Most weeks there will be a programming assignment.
 Direct practice with programming will make up the majority of your work in the course.

+There is an automatic 24-hour extension to submit the PA in Gradescope (in case of internet/technical issues, illness, AFA accomdations, etc.).
+Just submit your assignment after the deadline (but before 24 hours after the deadline) to automatically use the extension.
+There is no penalty for using the 24-hour extension.

+It's the student's responsibilty to check that the autograder worked and that all files have been properly uploaded (by checking the Code tab).
+We only accept PAs through Gradescope before the slip-day deadline.
+We will not accept any files through email, Canvas, or Piazza.

+Please note that all deadlines for PAs are at 8am.

 <h4>Grading</h4>

 Programming assignments are graded in two ways: